Ukrainian offensive actions make up a quarter of fighting on some front sectors, says Ukraine's commander-in-chief

 General Oleksandr Syrskyi, Commander-in-Chief of the Armed Forces of Ukraine, has said that about a quarter of combat engagements in some parts of the front are offensive actions by Ukrainian units.

-Details: Syrskyi said the front line where active fighting is taking place stretches about 1,200 km.
+Details: Syrskyi said the front line where active fighting is taking place stretches for about 1,200 km.
 Ukrainian forces are advancing deeper into the battlefield, while the development of unmanned systems enables troops to operate farther into the kill zone, now reaching 15-20 km.

 He said that the size of the Russian grouping in Ukraine has stayed around 711,000-712,000 personnel over the last six months, including operational reserve.
 He noted that daily Russian losses average 1,000-1,100 troops.